nmcginty/TranposeArguments/README.md

 ## Acknowledgments

 * A thank to those who worked on the gist for the README :).

-* Check it out!
+* The link below will take you to a great page detailing the importance of a good README.
+I used their template when designing the one for this plugin.

 * **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.